rafayet-git/Tetris-HD/README.md

 *5/24:*\
 I worked on the Tetromino class, added the private variables and constructors as well as refill and getNextBlock

+*5/25:*\
+I worked on adding shapes for each tetromino, wrote the draw grid function and updated some stuff on block

 ### Wing Jiang

 *5/23:*\